 The Company offers or arranges various financing options, services, and alternative payment structures for its customers in North America, Europe, Australia, and New Zealand through Dell Financial Services and its affiliates ("DFS").
 The Company also arranges financing for some of its customers in various countries where DFS does not currently operate as a captive enterprise.
+The Company further strengthens customer relationships through flexible consumption models, which enable the Company to offer its customers the option to pay over time and, in certain cases, based on utilization, to provide them with financial flexibility to meet their changing technological requirements.
 The key activities of DFS include originating, collecting, and servicing customer financing arrangements primarily related to the purchase or use of Dell Technologies products and services.
 In some cases, DFS also offers financing on the purchase of third-party technology products that complement the Dell Technologies portfolio of products and services.
-New financing originations were \$1.9 billion and \$1.8 billion for the three months ended April 30, 2021 and May 1, 2020, respectively.
+New financing originations were \$1.9 billion and \$2.6 billion for the three months ended July 30, 2021 and July 31, 2020, respectively, and \$3.8 billion and \$4.4 billion for the six months ended July 30, 2021 and July 31, 2020, respectively.